Hoop77/hello-code-blog/content/post/generating-harmony-using-context-free-grammar.md

 diminished triad | minor third | minor third | *Cdim* | *c*, *e♭*, *g♭* augmented triad | major third | major third | *Caug* | *c*, *e*, *g♯*

+{{< audio src="audio/c-triads.mp3" >}}
 {{< sheetmusic src="sheetmusic/c-triads.xml" mode="simple" >}}

-Grab your instrument and play these chords to get a feeling of what they sound like.
+Have a listen to these chords to get a feeling of what they sound like.
 You might notice that the major triad sounds quite happy compared to the minor and the even darker diminished triad.

-We can extend this concept by stacking another third on top of these triads.
+We can extend our chords by stacking another third on top of these triads.
 The resulting four-note chords are then called **seventh chords**.
 At this point, all thirds we stack on top of the seventh chords are called **extensions** or **color tones**.
 The resulting **nineth**, **eleventh** and **thirteenth** chords are especially used in jazz music and may sound very spicy.